99+ eCommerce Hacks to Boost Your Sales (Updated 2021)

 Ready to take your eCommerce business to the next level?

-By reading it, you’re going to learn all of the strategies I & our team used to increase sales for our eCommerce stores combined generating $100M in yearly revenue.
+By reading these hacks, you’re going to learn all of the strategies we used to increase sales for our eCommerce stores combined generating $100M in yearly revenue.

-There are only 4 stats every eCommerce owner/marketer should be obsessed about:
+There are only 4 stats every eCommerce owners/marketers should be obsessed about: